aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/encrytion-and-protection/worksheet-protection/_index.md

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-ProtectingWorksheet-ProtectingWorksheet.java" >}}

-After the above code is used to protect the worksheet, check the protection on the worksheet by opening it.
+After using the above code to protect the worksheet, check the protection by opening it.
 Once you open the file and try to add some data to the worksheet, the following dialog is displayed:

 **A dialog warning that a user can't modify the worksheet**

 ![todo:image_alt_text](protect-and-unprotect-worksheet_1.png)

-To work on the worksheet, unprotect the worksheet by selecting the **Protection**, then **Unprotect Sheet** from the **Tools** menu item as shown below.
+To work on the worksheet, unprotect the worksheet by selecting **Protection**, then **Unprotect Sheet** from the **Tools** menu, as shown below.

 **Selecting Unprotect Sheet menu item**